-Landailyn CPR is a Fort Worth, Texas based family owned and operated business.
-We base our business on the same principles our ancestors did; honesty, integrity and the best possible digital photo restoration, anywhere!
+At Landailyn CPR, we base our business on the same principles our ancestors did; honesty, integrity and the best possible digital photo restoration, retouching and research services anywhere!

 At Landailyn, we do high end digital photo and document restoration services and preservation education.
 By digital, we mean that we 1) don’t take a traditional photograph of the original and work on the negative and 2) we never work on the original.
 We are not trained original media conservators and therefore would never endanger your original.
 We’re also not printers, and therefore might not do your restoration justice.
 With your digital file or CD, you can make as many copies as you like at the printer of your choice.

 If it’s retouching you’re looking for, you’ve come to the right place!
 Our retouching is like our restoration; it’s so well done, no one will ever know!
 We work with photographers on batch projects, but we also work with individuals who can’t afford a lot of money for photography/retouching services.
 For instance, take a young couple just starting out, who can’t afford $5000 for wedding photographs and put Uncle Bob in charge of their once in a lifetime memories.
 The images may look fine, but could look better, or they may be simply horrible.
 We can help make them look fantastic at best and improve them at least.

 Perhaps you’d like some assistance doing some research, finding some facts, digging up data?
 Again, you’re in the right place!
 Our research fee is $25 an hour, with a 5 hour minimum.
 A 40 hour research block is only $20 an hour!